maneuver-agency/wp-cli-sync/README.md

 ## Installing

+Make sure WP-CLI is installed on the remote server and you have SSH access.
+Rsync needs to be installed to transfer the uploads folder.

-Installing this package requires WP-CLI v1.1.0 or greater.
+Installing this package requires WP-CLI v1.5.0 or greater.
 Update to the latest stable release with `wp cli update`.

 Once you've done so, you can install this package with: